What Types of Endovascular Treatments Are Common Now

 Neuroendovascular Procedures

-Neuroendovascular coiling is the leading treatment option for cerebral aneurysms.
+Neuroendovascular coiling is the leading treatment for cerebral aneurysms.
 Metal coils are placed into an aneurysm to help prevent rupture.
-The neuroendovascular coil market is expected to grow at a CAGR of 6.5% through 2030.
+The neuroendovascular coil market is expected to grow at a CAGR of 6.5% through 2030, and unruptured intracranial aneurysms affect approximately 3% of the general population.
+Both the American Heart Association and the American Stroke Association back neuroendovascular coiling as the preferred treatment for most intracranial aneurysms.

 Market Growth and Statistics